 Dr. Laurens Ankersmit is assistant professor in EU law at the University of Amsterdam in the Netherlands.
 He studied law and international relations at the University of Groningen and at the College of Europe.
 He holds a Ph.D. in EU law from VU University, Amsterdam, writing his dissertation on fair and sustainable trade within the EU internal market.
 In the past he worked at ClientEarth, an environmental law organisation.

-Oliver Garner is a Brexit Research Fellow at the Bingham Centre for the Rule of Law, British Institute of International and Comparative Law.
-His tenure commenced in September 2019.
-He holds a B.A. in Jurisprudence from the University of Oxford, an LL.M. in Comparative, European and International Laws from the European University Institute (EUI), and he is a Ph.D. candidate in the Law Department of the EUI.
-His doctoral research focusses on the constitutional mechanisms for Member State withdrawal and opt-outs from the European Union.
+Dr. Oliver Garner is a Brexit Research Fellow at the Bingham Centre for the Rule of Law, British Institute of International and Comparative Law.
+He holds a B.A. in Jurisprudence from the University of Oxford, an LL.M. in Comparative, European and International Laws, and a Doctorate in Laws from the European University Institute (EUI).
+His Ph.D. thesis analyses Member State withdrawal and opt-outs from the European Union.

 Jasmin Hiry is a PhD researcher at the University of Luxembourg in European Law, specializing in European constitutional law.
 After completing her Bachelor in European Law at Maastricht University she obtained her LL.M. in International Laws from the same University.
 During her studies she spent three semesters abroad at Birmingham City University (UK) as well as the Europa-Institut Saarbrücken (Germany).
 She worked as a lecturer in the Department of Public Law at Maastricht University prior to pursuing her PhD.
 Her research focuses on the rights of initiative in the European Union.